What is branding and give 5 examples of branding?

 They can be a great example and a lesson for everyone who decides to be brave enough to establish themselves as a global brand.
 Coca-Cola brought a personal touch and inspired kindness that few have been able to achieve by replacing its trademark cursive brand with the names of its customers.
 Every time a major tragedy (a natural disaster) occurs in a region, the Coca-Cola brand helps the inhabitants of the disaster and makes reasonable recovery efforts.
 If there's a cause you believe in with all your heart, maybe you can channel it into your brand strategy.

 But what are you marking?
 Are you a real estate developer with ongoing projects in 18 different cities?
 Do you sell any really specific products, such as homemade bedspreads or rubber ducks with tuxedos?.
 They fostered the company's brand image by adding a personalized rewards system through mobile applications.
 While every brand must do everything possible not to alienate its customers, the service brand goes one step further; it focuses specifically on adding perceived value to customer service and uses this as its sales pitch.
-Branding is the process of assigning characteristics and properties inside and outside of an offer to provide that generic offer with an identity that helps it to be recognized and differentiated in the market.

 Now director of content at Tailor Brands, Kira Goldring began her marketing career when she was 17 handing out flyers on the streets of New York.
 Also known as an “internet brand”, this type of brand refers to how you position your company (or yourself) online.
 Coca-Cola is a world-famous soft drink company that shows an excellent example of how solidarity causes can contribute to the colossal and global recognition of the brand. .